Octopath Traveler: Champions of the Continent

 is a free-to-play role-playing video game developed by Acquire and published by Square Enix.
 The game, which serves as a prequel to the original Octopath Traveler, was released in October 2020 in Japan for Android and iOS, in the West in July 2022 and in December 2023 in Southeast Asia, which later became the global version after Square Enix transferred the global publishing rights to that version's publisher, Netease Games, in January 2025.

+The game's story and mechanics were used as a foundation for Octopath Traveler 0, a console game that modified Champions of the Continent's presentation and structure to remove its gacha game systems.
+The game released on December 4, 2025 for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows and Xbox Series X/S.

 Gameplay

 Similar to the original Octopath Traveler, the game plays as a traditional turn-based JRPG.
 However, unlike the original, it also has free to play and in-app purchase gameplay mechanics worked into the game flow.
 While the original game only allowed for four characters to participate in battles at a time, Champions of the Continent extends the battles to involve up to eight characters.
 Additionally, touchscreen controls, including swiping and tapping, were added to the prequel.
 The original game's "field command" system, which allowed the player to do actions such as stealing from NPCs was also retained.